Art Comes to Life.

 Georgia Nakima is inspired by traditional African patterns and textiles, and often creates strong and fierce women figures.
 Nakima crafted the “M” in the Black Lives Matter mural in Uptown Charlotte and continues to use her platform with “the intention to inspire and connect artistry with the real world in hopes to shift perspectives towards truth, justice, and beauty.” (gardenofjourney.com).
 Hear her story.

 Bland Street, on the backside of Lost & Found

 The Good of The Hive is sponsored by Flower Child.
 The Good of the Hive® is an idea, a movement, an organization and an adventure founded by artist Matt Willey.
 Matt is on a personal commitment to hand-paint 50,000 honey bees – the number necessary for a healthy, thriving hive – in murals around the world.
 The mission: ignite radical curiosity for planetary health issues through art and storytelling.

 Artist: Gina Elizabeth Franco

 The Krispy Kreme mural was Commissioned by Asana Partners, a real estate development firm located in Charlotte.
 60 individual and personalized doughnuts are painted by Greensboro-based artist Gina Elizabeth Franco.
 Learn more about this mural and visit the only Krispy Kreme vending machine in Charlotte.

 From the Stillness

-Artists in Charlotte are responding during the age of COVID – 19.
-This is the first pandemic related art in South End and first large-scale mural by Nick Napoletano in South End.
 In this mural, a young girl stands in front of a map of the world and holds a mask with a seedling growing out of it.
-She carries a backpack of gifts to bring to essential workers.
+In her backpack, she carries gifts to bring to essential works.
+Created by Nick Napoletano, this mural was painted amidst the pandemic in 2020, and aims to instill hope for what lies ahead.

 201 Rampart St.